ewe2/ewe2.ninja/source/content/_ching.md

 read-only" magic number, 0410 instead of 0407.
 But in the 3bsd executables, there is a marked difference in the size of the symbol table!
-3bsd did have a different executable structure, but how did <kbd>cno</kbd> acquire this difference and why was phx left unchanged?
+3bsd did have a different executable structure, but how did <kbd>cno</kbd> acquire this difference and why was <kbd>phx</kbd> left unchanged?
 The extent of the change is apparent from a
 <kbd>cmp -lb cno.32v cno.3bsd</kbd>.
 The header has been extended by 21 bytes,
 and there are significantly large new areas which I am assuming are due to 3bsd's relocation requirements.
 But how the hell this was managed is a mystery unless someone had access to an object file and then processed it with ld: it would have taken a significant effort to alter the binary in another way.
 And this is an unstripped binary: the stripped binary found in 4BSD onwards completely does away with all the alteration.
-And yet phx remained unchanged except stripped throughout!
+And yet <kbd>phx</kbd> remained unchanged except stripped throughout!

 There is one other possibility: the 2BSD source indicates the struggle to